Marketing - MSc

 Figures correct for academic year 2019-2020.

-Teaching is delivered via four day interactive workshops led by leading academics and supported by industry experts.
+Teaching is delivered via three day interactive workshops led by leading academics and supported by industry experts.
 This student-centred approach focuses on individual needs to deliver relevant up to date content that presents current business strategies.
 This interactive approach will allow you to be creative and innovative with solutions and engage in new business approaches.

 Learning is inspired by thought provoking workshops that will immerse you in new ways of solving business problems relating to Marketing.
-You will have the opportunity to work in a virtual team with students from Finland and Germany to develop a new business idea.
-The ideas will be presented to a panel of international business investors and academics.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.